Hundreds of children have benefited from the Bulembu success story!

-Twelve years ago, Bulembu was an abandoned and overgrown asbestos mining town.
-God provided the path to purchase the 4400-acre property to house orphaned children and the business experience to establish an amazing social venture.
+In 2006, Bulembu was an abandoned and overgrown asbestos mining town.
+God provided the path for the purchase of the 4400 acres of property that comprise the town of Bulembu.
+The property has been purposed to house orphaned and vulnerable children.
+The community and ministry have been blessed with the business leadership and experience to lead an amazing social venture.

 MEASURING PROJECT SUCCESS

-Bulembu business enterprises include a processing plant to harvest and package honey, a sawmill that employs men from the area, the Bulembu Lodge and restaurant for travelers, and an artesian spring that supplies water to run a bottling operation.
-A former golf course has become a dairy cow operation.
-As each enterprise has moved steadily toward greater sustainability Bulembu has become more self-supporting and less dependent upon donations.
+Bulembu business enterprises include the commercial bakery, in addition to a golf course that has been repurposed as a dairy cow operation, a processing plant to harvest and package honey, a sawmill staffed by the men in the Bulembu community, the Bulembu Lodge and restaurant for travelers, and an artesian spring that supplies water to support a purification and bottling operation.
+Each enterprise has moved steadily towards self-sustainability which has led to Bulembu becoming less dependent upon donations.

 Communities are transformed when generosity to the needy is based upon building sustainable businesses ventures.
 Members learn, grow, work, and manage profitable enterprises with the right entrepreneurial assistance throughout the process.
 This model is rapidly becoming the new standard for best practices to make the greatest impact in the world.